ch4zm/ch4zm.github.io/docs/blackholesun_2noweather.md

 crushed the entire league with the limitation of the weather).

 In that sense, the weather can be thought of as having an equalizing effect for teams playing against the Sunbeams.
-They very rarely benefitted from the weather by winning games they should not have.
+The Beams very rarely benefitted from the weather by winning games they should not have.

 Interestingly, the Sunbeams went through a period (Day 60 thru 75) where they